DeliverySlip/java-sdk/README.md

         compile 'com.github.deliveryslip:secure-messaging-java:<version>'
    }
 ```
-Replace the `<version>` with the latest version listed on the release page. jitpack is supported as of version 3.3.0
+Replace the `<version>` with the latest version listed on the release page.

 ## Manual
 To compile the Secure Messaging SDK execute the following command within the root of the project: